The Email Monetization Playbook for Retail Media Networks (That Actually Scales)

 A first-party data advantage

-A performance channel advertisers trust
+A performance layer advertisers can trust

 If you’re rethinking how email fits into your retail media strategy, AdButler can help you operationalize it.